2018 New Age Gecko 16BE Enduro

 - Added a door roller blind.

-- Added a removable marine carpet mat to the door entry.
+- Added a removable outdoor mat to the door entry.

 - Installed a tea towel rail to the underside of top kitchen cupboards – now the tea towel and dishcloth hang out of the way to dry.